 05 of 08

 The optimum depth of a bird bath is 1-3 inches deep.
-Water that is any deeper will be too awkward for even the largest backyard birds to bathe, and very small birds wouldn't be able to use the bath except at the very edge.
+Water that is any deeper can be too awkward for even the largest backyard birds to bathe, and very small birds wouldn't be able to use the bath except at the very edge if the water level is high enough to reach.
 A very deep bath can also be hazardous, and birds may drown in a deep basin.
 Adding a shallow dish in the center of the bath or using rocks to adjust the depth can make a deeper bath more accessible to all backyard birds.

 06 of 08

 A dirty bird bath is hazardous to any birds that drink from it.
-Stagnant, contaminated water can harbor unhealthy concentrations of bacteria that causes avian diseases.
+Stagnant, contaminated water can harbor unhealthy concentrations of bacteria from feces or shed feathers that cause avian diseases.
 Mosquitoes that may carry other diseases dangerous to both humans and birds can also breed in a dirty bird bath.
-A filthy bath may also smell, which could attract predators and other unwelcome guests to the backyard.
+A filthy bath may also smell, which could attract predators and other unwelcome guests to the yard.

 07 of 08

 There are safe chemicals that can be added to a bird bath to keep it cleaner and to make regular cleaning easier.
 It is also possible to clean bird baths without any scrubbing at all if they are well maintained and cleaned frequently.
+Copper bird baths are also more resistant to algae and staining.
 Taking good care of a bird bath, including proper placement, means less frequent cleaning and less necessary scrubbing.

 08 of 08

-While a bird bath is a quick, easy way to add a water feature to attract backyard birds, there are other water sources that can be effective as well.
-Misters, drippers, fountains, creeks, waterfalls and ponds are all great ways to add water to the yard.
-Standing water is adequate for the birds, while moving water is better and flowing water is best.
+While a bird bath is a quick, easy way to add a water feature to attract birds, there are other water sources that can be effective as well.
+Misters, drippers, fountains, creeks, waterfalls, and ponds are all great ways to add water to the yard.
+Standing water is adequate for the birds while moving water is better and flowing water is best.
 Birds will hear the noise of the water and come to investigate, meaning even more backyard birds to enjoy.